What Is an Employment Verification Letter?

 Dear Hiring Manager,

-This letter is to certify the current independent contractor relationship of Ethan Davis with Riverstone Construction LLC.
-Ethan has been working as a Construction Project Manager since January 15, 2024, overseeing various residential and commercial projects, including managing timelines, budgets, and subcontractor coordination.
+This letter certifies Ethan Davis’s current independent contractor relationship with Riverstone Construction LLC.
+Ethan has been working as a Project Manager since January 15, 2024, overseeing various projects.

-Ethan is compensated on a monthly retainer of $6,000, with an additional project-based bonus of 3% for projects completed ahead of schedule or under budget.
+Ethan gets a monthly retainer of $6,000, with a project-based bonus of 3% for projects that he finishes ahead of schedule.

 If you have any questions, please don’t hesitate to contact me at (216) 555-3254 or [email protected].